TMJones/element/examples/docs/en-US/badge.md

 ### Basic usage

-Displays the amount of new messages.
+Displays the quantity of new messages.

 :::demo The amount is defined with `value` which accepts `Number` or `String`.